-Add in the melted butter and half the flour (sifted).
+Add in the melted butter and the flour (sifted).

 Finally, ‘build’ your fraisier

-Cover with the second génoise circle and add a thin layer of marzipan (make it as thin as you can with a rolling pin).
+Cover with the second génoise circle and add a thin layer of marzipan (make it as thin as you can using a rolling pin).

 Do you love strawberries as much as I do?
 Check these: